top of page

 mission

-As a nonprofit community center and Black-affirming bookshop, The Bottom stands to build community, celebrate culture, and engage the creativity of Black people in Knoxville.
+Rooted in place justice, The Bottom stands to build community, celebrate culture, and engage the creativity of Black people in Knoxville.

 our